andersonopt/website/content/blog/product-release-notes-7-21-20.md

 Using the new geo analysis prescan task, you can now run geo analysis-like evaluations before pulling in actual parcels.

 Recommended process:

 * Create new project near to the area you want to evaluate using the prescan tool.
 * Draw a polygon Drawing menu > User drawing tools > polygon icon to mark out the area of the map that you want to analyze.
 *

-## Save assets from a KMZ to project in AO
+## Save Assets from a KML

-View a kmz/kml in AO and save assets from the file to your project.
-If desired, map data fields to AO fields.
+We've added additional functionality to make it even easier to save assets from a KML (.kml) file to your projects in AO.
+Quickly save many assets at a time from a KML and map key fields to AO fields for easy data viewing, if desired.

 ## **New Map Layers**